Special offer

 • You don’t need to wait for employees to cash their checks to reconcile your bank account balance.

-• You can deliver payments to employees who are sick, on vacation or taking leave with the same amount of convenience.
+• You can deliver payments to employees who are sick, on vacation or on leave with the same level of convenience.

-• Direct deposit gives you more autonomy over payroll expenses and allows you to keep accurate records of payments.
+• It gives you more autonomy over payroll expenses and allows you to keep accurate records of payments.

-How to create an authorization form for direct deposit
+How to create a direct deposit authorization form

 Contact details